wez/wezterm/docs/config/lua/keyassignment/SpawnCommandInNewTab.md

 return {
   keys = {
-    -- CMD-y starts `top` in a new window
+    -- CMD-y starts `top` in a new tab
     {
       key = 'y',
       mods = 'CMD',